 He was blown away, full-stop.
 He told me he believed in me and that I had to write the book.

 With my husband’s validation, I felt the courage and strength to sit down and knock out the full prologue that very night.
 Following my initial burst of inspiration, I struggled terribly with writing, in particular, with my self-esteem as a writer.
 I hadn’t even finished college, so who was I to write a book?
 There were so many successful young adult authors in the world, and they all surpassed me with their knowledge and talent.
 How could I compete with that?

 Not long into this internal battle, I got pregnant.
-Then life took over.
-Then I stopped writing.
-Then I went back to it, hell-bent on finishing the damn thing, yet still plagued by the demons of self-doubt...until one day, I had the proverbial a-ha moment: While a plethora of young adult books were incredibly well-written, with exceptionally developed characters and plots, I realized, they lacked depth and substance.
+A traumatic delivery resulted in PTSD and an unexplainable chronic illness.
+A few months after the birth of our son, I slipped into a dark depression.
+I stopped writing.
+I lost my will to live.
+Life got hard.
+The emotional and physical pain were unbearable.
+After several months of battling depression, I opened my unfinished manuscript.
+The demons of self-doubt still plagued me...until the day I had the proverbial a-ha moment: While a plethora of young adult books were incredibly well-written, with exceptionally developed characters and plots, I realized, many lacked depth and substance.
 They failed to provide guidance to the youth: deep spiritual questions and ways to approach the challenges in life.
 Yes, I thought they were good reads, but what happens when the book is closed?

 Dropping to my knees, I prayed with a full heart.
 "Lord. let me be the steward of your work."